 The history of the Borusan Istanbul Philharmonic Orchestra (BIPO) starts with the Borusan Chamber Orchestra, one of the first ventures in the field of culture and the arts by Borusan Holding, a leading industrial conglomerate in Turkey.
-Though it began with modest numbers, the chamber orchestra was transformed into one of the countries symphonic ensembles under its former artistic director and principal conductor Gürer Aykal.
+In time the chamber orchestra was transformed into one of the country’s best symphonic ensembles under its former artistic director and principal conductor Gürer Aykal.
 Performing under its current artistic director and principal conductor Sascha Goetzel since 2009, today BIPO has become a prominent element of Istanbul’s cultural scene.

-With a strong commitment to fostering and advancing love and appreciation for classical music, BIPO has become the major constituent of the Borusan Sanat’s social responsibility project.
-Under the title of “Special Concert”, BIPO performs under the guidance of a leading figure from the Turkish business and art scene, whose donations provide scholarships for young talents to study at prestigious institutions.
+With a strong commitment to fostering and advancing love and appreciation for classical music, BIPO has become the major constituent of a social responsibility project.
+Under the title of “Special Concert”, BIPO has performed under the baton of a leading figure from the Turkish business and art scene, whose donations provided scholarships for young talents to study at prestigious institutions.

 Since taking up the baton in 2009, Viennese conductor Sascha Goetzel contributed greatly to the orchestra’s repertoire and its new aim to become one of the best symphonic ensembles of Europe.
 2009–10 was a remarkable one when BIPO released its first international CD, Respighi, Hindemith, Schmitt under the Onyx label to international critical acclaim and the orchestra performed at the Opening Festivities of the 2010 Salzburg Festival.
 BIPO also received the Turkish music magazine Andante’s “Best Orchestra of the Year” award in May 2010.
 Their second CD with Goetzel, Music from the Machine Age, was released in March 2012 again by Onyx.
 2014 saw two major international achievements for the orchestra: BIPO had the privilege of being the first ensemble from Turkey to be invited to BBC Proms and performed at the concert titled “Oriental Promise” under Goetzel to critical acclaim.
 BIPO’s third CD featuring works of Rimsky-Korsakov, Balakirev, Erkin and Ippolitov-Ivanov was also launched after the concert.